transcriptaze/vpd/GUIDE.md

 _Command options:_
 ```
-id          Identifier of the output to delete (the identifier is the automatically generated ID assigned to the output)
+id          Identifier of the output to update (the identifier is the automatically generated ID assigned to the output)
 name        Name of output.
 attribute   Output attribute - one of name,x,y,xy or part
 value       New attribute value.